Pharmacy script. What to say

 1. Rotate pharmacies.
 Use a different pharmacy each visit so no one builds up a pattern.

 2. Find a friendly pharmacist.
 Some pharmacies, especially in larger cities, are run by people who are themselves quietly supportive.
-Once you find one, you do not need a script — you just need to be a regular customer.
+Once you find one, you do not need a script.
+You just need to be a regular customer.

 If you would like help finding a friendly pharmacist in your city, the community channel can sometimes refer you.
 We do not list these pharmacies publicly because publicity is what would make them stop being safe.